superkabuki/threefive_is_SCTE35/node.md

 #### Entity Expansion.
-I am considering how to do entity expansion safely, I'm going to limit size and not allow repeating entities.
+I am considering how to do entity expansion safely, __I'm going to limit size and not allow repeating entities.__
-I think not allowing repeated entities will stop most Entity expansion hacks.
+Not allowing repeated entities will stop most Entity expansion hacks.

 __If you have a better idea, speak up.__

 #### DTD Validation.